Q: When do students matriculate each year?

 A: The Admission Committee reviews applications holistically.
 Therefore, a below average GMAT or GPA is not an automatic disqualification to apply.
 However, the ranges are useful indicators of admissible standards.

-Q: My educational institute does not use a 4.0 GPA scale.
+Q: My educational institution does not use a 4.0 GPA scale.
 How should I report my GPA in the online application?

 A: You should report your cumulative GPA based on the GPA reporting scale of your institution.
 You do not need to convert your GPA to the 4.0 scale.